Project-Counter/cop5/source/03-specifications/02-formats-for-counter-reports.rst

      - Example

    * - Report_Name
-     - The name of the report as it appears in :numref:`reports-for-libraries`.
+     - The name of the report as it appears in :numref:`reports`.
      - Journal Requests (Excluding OA_Gold)

    * - Report_ID
-     - The unique identifier for the report as it appears in :numref:`reports-for-libraries`.
+     - The unique identifier for the report as it appears in :numref:`reports`.
      - TR_J1

    * - Release